ynshung/better-yt-shorts/README.md

 ## Features

-- **Progress bar** at the bottom with time and duration
 - **Seeking** 5 seconds backward and forward with arrow keys (adjustable time)
 - Mini **timestamp** and speed above the like button (can be scrolled on!)
-- **Fullscreen** support with F key and double click
+- **Fullscreen** support with double click (native: F key)
 - Decrease and increase **playback speed** with keys U and O
 - Click the speed button to revert to normal speed or toggle between different speeds
-- Toggle to auto skip short when current one ends
+- Toggle to **auto play** the next short when the current one ends
-- Control volume with the **volume slider** or with - and =, mute audio with M
+- Control volume with - and =, via YouTube's native volume slider
+- **Toggle captions** with C
 - **Customizable** keybinds
 - 🌐 Supports more than 10 languages!

 Extra features:

 - Start short from beginning with J
-- Go to the next or previous frame of the video
+- Go to the next or previous frame with . and , while paused
 - Set default playback rate when first opening shorts
-- Auto skip short with likes below custom threshold (e.g. 500 likes)
+- Auto skip shorts with likes below a custom threshold (e.g. 500 likes)
-- Auto open comment section on each short
-- Hide overlay on shorts (title, channel, etc.)
-- Go to the next frame or previous frame with . and , while paused
-- View counter and upload date above video title

 ### Screenshots